Yuzhe Gu

 Research

 My ongoing research interest focuses on improving algorithm efficiency and effectiveness in deep learning problems, particularly in the context of modern generative models for vision and language.
-Previsouly, I also worked on deep learning-driven audio processing, including applications in compression and speech synthesis.
+Previously, I also worked on deep learning-driven audio processing, including applications in compression and speech synthesis.

 project image